 • As indicated on the Course Calendar, a quiz will be given at the beginning of class for the required reading.
 This will be a brief multiple choice and true-false assessment of your knowledge from the reading.
-You are required to bring a blank paper to each examination.
 If you are late to class, you cannot make up the quiz at the end of class.